The center is open Monday - Friday from 7:30 am- 4:30 pm, during the school year. During the summer break opening times are from 8:00 am - 4:30 pm.

 Address truancy concerns.

-Collaborate and assist with motivational assemblies encouraging good attendance, positive behavior and academic success and recognition.
+Collaborate and assist with motivational assemblies encouraging good attendance, positive behavior and academic success and student recognition.